kubernetes/enhancements/keps/sig-node/6035-exec-session-identity/README.md

 ### Goals

-- Add `repeated KeyValue envs` to `ExecRequest` and `ExecSyncRequest` in the CRI protobuf, establishing a clear runtime contract for environment variable injection at exec time.
+- Add `repeated KeyValue envs` to `ExecRequest` in the CRI protobuf, establishing a clear runtime contract for environment variable injection at exec time.
 - Add `Env []EnvVar` to `PodExecOptions` as the Kubernetes API surface for this capability, allowing user agents (such as `kubectl exec --env`) to reliably inject environment variables into exec'd processes without depending on any binary or shell being present inside the container image.
 - Propagate the API server audit request ID, not raw user identity, end-to-end as the first consumer of the CRI primitive.
 - Enable runtime security agents to correlate in-container process activity with the originating exec request, using the audit ID as a join key against the API server audit log.